Pinotage at Leonardslee: a whole new ball game

-Fourie points at that frost can affect sparkling wine clones severely.
+Fourie points out that frost can affect sparkling wine clones severely.
 “By planting a variety of clones we protect our annual predicted crop and have more to play with.”

 The first vines were established last year with a predicted maiden vintage of 75 tons in 2020.
 More chardonnay plantings will follow in May and the construction of the cellar will also commence later this year.

 For the British who lead the global trend in embracing locally made products, there’s much to celebrate.
 “Sparkling wine is what England does best, concludes Fourie.
 “It has become their calling card and will only grow in quality.”

 Brand Business Manager, Benguela Cove Lagoon Wine Estate